How to Start a Blog in 2018 (Beginner Friendly With Images and Video)

 Whether you have an existing website, are planning to start a business, you are a freelancer, or maybe you just want to share your musings online, starting a blog is very easy to do.

-If you have an e-commerce store, adding a business blog is simple to do, one way is to put a link in your main sites navigation that directs visitors to your blog for a seamless user-experience.
+If you have an e-commerce store, adding a business blog is simple to do, and one way to easily connect to two is to put a link in the navigation menu of your site that directs visitors to your blog for a seamless user experience.

 Here are some frequently asked questions